 The general speed limit is 50 km/h in cities and villages.
 Outside of these areas the maximum speed limit is 80 km/h.

 Please be alert, in case you see sheep close to (or on) the road as they tend to walk onto the roads, regardless of traffic which our customers have experienced before.
 If you hit a sheep, please report it to the Faroese Police.
 You will not be required to compensate for the Farmer’s lost income.
 However, if the accident isn’t reported, the farmer will not be eligible for reimbursement from their insurance company.
 Report the accident, help the farmer.

 The weather conditions in the Faroe Islands can change fast.
 Strong winds and heavy rain and fog are a possibility all times of the year, so please drive according to the weather conditions.
 We also recommend packing clothes for a rainy day.
 See the local weather forecast here.

-All vehicles are required by law to always use headlights, day, and night.
+All vehicles are required by law to use headlights at all times.
+Day and night.
 All passengers are required to use safety belts when their vehicle is in motion.
-Using a phone or other handheld devices while driving or driving under the influence of alcohol are strongly prohibited.
-Violations will be fined by the local police.
+Using a phone or other handheld devices while driving, or driving under the influence of alcohol is strongly prohibited.
+The local police will fines such violations.

 Read more vehicle information and general car rental tips here.

 If there has been an accident, please contact the Faroese Police by calling +298 351348.
 In case of an emergency, call 112.